RareSkills/solana-tutorial/content/solana-pda/solana-pda.md

 #[derive(Accounts)]
 pub struct InitializeKeypairAccount<'info> {
-    // This is the program derived address
+    // This is the keypair account
     #[account(init,
               payer = signer,
               space = size_of::<MyKeypairAccount>() + 8,)]